 Ms. Jakubiak is a 2020 Opus Klassik Award winner for the role of Heliane in Chrisof Loy’s universally hailed production of Das Wunder der Heliane at Deutsche Oper Berlin, Marc Albrecht conducting.
 Other recent highlights include Chrysothemis in Robert Carsen’s Elektra with Marc Albrecht conducting, Eva in Die Meistersinger von Nürnberg under Kirill Petrenko at Bavarian State Opera and also under Christian Thielemann at Dresden Semperoper, Agathe in Der Freischütz with Christian Thielemann at Semperoper Dresden and portrayals of Tatiana in Eugene Onegin and Marta in The Passenger in new productions at Oper Frankfurt.
 Other roles have included the title role in Daphne with Hamburg State Opera, Marie in Wozzeck at English National Opera, Polina in The Gambler at Dutch National Opera, Marietta in Die Tote Stadt in four different productions at Hamburg State Opera, Frankfurt Opera, Komische Opera and Bard summer festival, Elsa in Johannes Erath’s production of Lohengrin with costumes by Christian Lacroix at Graz Oper and Rosalinde in Die Fledermaus with Zubin Mehta and the Israeli Philharmonic.

-During the 2019–2020 season, Ms. Jakubiak will make a role and house debuts of Chrysothemis in a new production of Elektra by Christof Loy conducted by Antonio Pappano at Covent Garden and also in a Robert Carsen production conducted by Marc Albrecht at Palau de les Artes in Valencia.
-She will also be seen in a new production of Weinberger’s Schwanda at the Komische Oper Berlin.
-Concert performances include Strauss’ Four Last Songs with the Munich Philharmonic conducted by Francois Xavier Roth, Janáček’s Glagolitic Mass with the London Philharmonic with Edward Gardner, excerpts from Tannhauser as Elisabeth with the Boston Symphony Orchestra with Andris Nelsons and excerpts from Die Walküre as Sieglinde at the Verbier Festival with Gianandrea Noseda..
+Performances originally scheduled for the 2019–2020 season, included house debuts of Chrysothemis in a new production of Elektra by Christof Loy conducted by Antonio Pappano at Covent Garden and also in a Robert Carsen production conducted by Marc Albrecht at Palau de les Artes in Valencia, Weinberger’s Schwanda at the Komische Oper Berlin, and concert performances included Strauss’ Four Last Songs with the Munich Philharmonic conducted by Francois Xavier Roth, Janáček’s Glagolitic Mass with the London Philharmonic with Edward Gardner, excerpts from Tannhauser as Elisabeth with the Boston Symphony Orchestra with Andris Nelsons and excerpts from Die Walküre as Sieglinde at the Verbier Festival with Gianandrea Noseda..
 She reprised Eva in Die Meistersinger von Nürnberg at the Semperoper Dresden with Christian Thielemann.